lucassantosf/devops/aws/auto_scalling_model.md

 # Create a Auto Scalling Model with Load Balancer ELB :

-1. After you have a EC2 instance ready (api running, docker installed, etc), create a Image of it on EC2 area
+1. After you have an EC2 instance ready (api running, docker installed, etc), create a Image of it on EC2 area

 2. Go to 'Launch Templates' left menu on EC2

-3. Create 'Launch Tempaltes' with:
+3. Create 'Launch Templates' with:

     Name;